jax-parker/bookends/README.md

 ## Validation
 ### Html Validation
 Html validation was done with [https://validator.w3.org/nu/](https://validator.w3.org/nu/).
-On website page, right click, view page source, copy code and paste into validator.
+On the website page, right click, view page source, copy code and paste into validator url after the =.
 Repeat for each page.
 Results
 * [Home](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-jaxparker-bookends-r6l7rti2x81.ws-eu102.gitpod.io)
 * [Book List](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-jaxparker-bookends-r6l7rti2x81.ws-eu102.gitpod.io%2Fbooks%2F)
 * [Book Detail](https://validator.w3.org/nu/?doc=https://8000-jaxparker-bookends-r6l7rti2x81.ws-eu102.gitpod.io/books/9/)
+The source code threw in an extra <p> tag which was not in my orignal code.
+I asked on Slack and got the advice to remove the tag from my code and just leave the {}.
+This worked and cleared the error.

+Asked on Slack how to clear the errors.
 ### CSS Validation

 The stylesheet was validated using [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)